This is the Long Story

-- I have written The Borough Market Cookbook; recipes and stories from a year at the market, which will be published in October 2018.
+- My second cookbook, The Borough Market Cookbook; recipes and stories from a year at the market, was published with great success in October 2018.

-- As well as much of Bloomsbury Publishing’s London edition of Eat Like A Local.
+- I also wrote much of Bloomsbury Publishing’s London edition of Eat Like A Local.

-- I contribute to Borough Market’s online magazine each month and their bi-monthly Market Life magazine.
+- I contribute words and recipes to Borough Market’s online magazine each month and their bi-monthly Market Life magazine.